Renovation

 Where more light is needed during the day, taller windows with brighter, translucent curtains and blinds are used.
 Most of them face sides with more sun time.

-Colour that reflects light
+Color that reflects light

 On the other hand, where more nighttime illumination is required, wall paint colors may feature bright hues.

 Besides, the furniture, floors, and other visible surfaces can have a primary color reflecting light better.
-You can also copy the lighting strategy from the chandeliers’ arrangement pattern, positions, and other artificial light sources.
+You can copy the lighting strategy from the chandeliers’ arrangement pattern, positions, and other artificial light sources.

 For example, most modern furnished apartments now have more low-hanging bulbs to minimize dullness.

-Note the position and size of mirrors
+Note the position and size of the mirrors

 Mirrors